ai-cfia/nachet/frontend/docs/XSS_PROTECTION.md

 ## Overview

 XSS attacks occur when malicious scripts are injected into web pages and executed by users' browsers.
-Our validation system now includes comprehensive protection against these attacks.
+Our validation system now includes comprehensive protection against these attacks using a **security-first approach that rejects potentially dangerous input** rather than attempting complex sanitization.

 ## Key Principles

+1. **Reject Dangerous Input Early** - Block HTML and script content at input validation
-1. **Escape Output, Not Input** - Store original data and escape when rendering
+2. **Escape Output, Not Input** - Store original data and escape when rendering
-2. **Validate All User Input** - Use strict validation schemas
+3. **Validate All User Input** - Use strict validation schemas that reject unsafe content
-3. **Use Content Security Policy** - Add an extra layer of protection
+4. **Use Content Security Policy** - Add an extra layer of protection
-4. **Never Trust User Data** - Always sanitize before rendering
+5. **Never Trust User Data** - Always validate before processing or rendering
+6. **Fail-Safe Defaults** - When in doubt, reject the input

 ## Available Functions